BroadcomMFD/opsrexx-language-support/README.md

 OPS/REXX LS has no client or server-side requirements.
 Use the following recommended software with OPS/REXX LS for the best experience:

-**REXX Language Support Extension**
-For correct display of full REXX syntax highlighting, use OPS/REXX LS with a REXX language support extension.
-OPS/REXX LS has been tested for compatibility with the [REXX Language Support extension](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.lsp-for-rexx).

 **Zowe Explorer**
 <img align="left" src="https://raw.githubusercontent.com/BroadcomMFD/code4z/refs/heads/main/zowe-conformant-zowev3-explorer-vs-code-color.png" alt="Zowe Explorer V3 Conformance Badge" width="150" height="123" href="https://www.openmainframeproject.org/all-projects/zowe/conformance"/>
 Integrate OPS/REXX LS with [Zowe Explorer](https://docs.zowe.org/stable/getting-started/user-roadmap-zowe-explorer) and set up a Zowe profile to enable the Single Sign-On feature of Zowe API ML, access mainframe data sets, and access features of OPS/REXX LS from a right-click menu.
 Zowe Explorer is available as part of the Code4z Foundation pack. <!--For more information about the Zowe Explorer extension, see